-You can make this cat mask with the cardboard from two cereal boxes.
-Tape the pieces together, and then cover it with either paper strips and paste or a very thin layer of Jonni’s paper mache clay recipe.
+Create your cat mask with the cardboard from two cereal boxes.
+Tape the pieces together, and then cover it with either paper strips and paste or a very thin layer of Jonni’s paper mache clay recipe (you can find it in the Art Library on this site).
 When you use one layer of paper mache on both the inside and outside of this mask, it will be surprisingly strong, but still very light.

 Finished size: About 9.5 inches (24 cm) high, 9 inches (23 cm) wide and 9.5 inches (24 cm) deep if built as a helmet-style mask, or 3” deep (8 cm) if built as a wall display mask.